MailTape/MailTape-v1/_posts/2022-05-29-The-Lazy-Eyes.md

 Sarah: **"**Can't get over this track, love how easy going the groove is, perfect for a Sunday morning :)**"**

 ## [The Lazy Eyes](https://indiablue.bandcamp.com/) - Where's My Brain???
-Sarah: **"**Finishing off this eclectic selection with a track from India Blue's 2022 album, [The Circus Came and Left](https://indiablue.bandcamp.com/album/the-circus-came-and-left).
-Love the vocal layering on this one.
-Calming and yet celestial, a testament to India Blue's self descriptions as faerie-folk.
-Wonderful for pulling yourself out of a sleepy morning.**"**
+Sarah: **"**Finishing off our selection with another track off of the band's debut album.
+The title is self-explanatory enough, this track's psychedelic influences create the space to get lost in.**"**

 <p id="outroduction">That finishes our playlist  for this morning!
 Our thanks to [Raw Poetic](https://rawpoetic.bandcamp.com/music) for his wonderful Sunday selection.
 Many thanks to Noémie Dijon for this episode's stellar illustration!</p>